Cuby-Project/Cuby-Client/README.md

 ## Installation

 ---
-if you want to try the app, folow this steps:
+if you want to try the app you can either download the release or follow these steps:
-1. clone or fork this repositorie
+1. Clone or fork this repositorie
-2. run the folowing commands at the root folder:
+2. run the following commands at the root folder:
     - ```npm install```
     - ```npx tailwindcss -i ./src/css/input.css -o ./src/css/tailwind/output.css --watch```
     - ```npm run start```